Job losses continue, suburbs appealing to homebuyers

 — AT&T has told the Communications Workers of America union that it plans to cut more than 3,400 technician and clerical jobs across the country over the next few weeks.
 The company also plans to permanently close more than 250 of its Mobility and Cricket Wireless stores, which would impact 1,300 retail jobs.

+AT&T said in a statement Wednesday that there will be “targeted, but sizable reductions” in its workforce that will include executives, managers and union-represented employees.
+The company said it will be eliminating more non-payroll workers — the vast majority of whom are outside the U.S. — than managers or union-represented employees.

-— Groupon furloughed or initiated exits with approximately 2,700 employees during the first-quarter as it looked for ways to conserve cash amid the pandemic.
+— Groupon furloughed or initiated exits with about 2,700 employees during the first quarter as it looked for ways to conserve cash amid the pandemic.

-The company said in a slide presentation on its website that its performance deteriorated in March and April as it dealt with a significant increase in refunds to customers.
-But it’s seen business recover quicker than expected as it shifted fast to feature deals on essential products that consumers are looking for, like face masks and hand sanitizer.

-— Arts bodies are warning that Britain faces a “cultural catastrophe” because of the pandemic and could see the loss of 400,000 jobs.
+— Many white-collar workers at Ford in the U.S. and elsewhere won’t return to the office until next year, and some may work remotely forever.

+When the coronavirus first hit earlier this year, Ford closed its factories and told thousands of white-collar employees to stay home.
+Factories reopened last month, and salaried workers were to return in September.

 TRAVEL:

-— Shares of cruise operators are falling Wednesday as Norwegian Cruise Line Holdings announced it’s extending its suspension of global cruise voyages to include all trips embarking between Aug.
+— Shares of cruise operators fell Wednesday as Norwegian Cruise Line Holdings announced it’s extending its suspension of global cruise voyages to include all trips embarking between Aug.
 1 and Sept.
 30. The extension applies to all three cruise brands, Norwegian Cruise Line, Oceania Cruises and Regent Seven Seas Cruises.
-Norwegian is also cancelling select voyages through October, including Canada and New England sailings, due to travel and port restrictions.
+Norwegian is also canceling select voyages through October, including Canada and New England sailings, due to travel and port restrictions.

 The cancellations exclude September Seattle-based Alaska voyages.